N3 (Bangladesh)

 The N3 or Dhaka–Mymensingh Highway is a national highway in Bangladesh.
 It connects the Bangladeshi capital city of Dhaka with the city of Mymensingh in the north, on the bank of the Brahmaputra River.

 The N3 is part of Asian Highway 41 (AH41), a route of the Asian Highway Network.

 Junction list

-The entire route is in Dhaka Division.
+This route is in Dhaka Division and Mymensingh Division.